Lupin3000/ESP/doc/015_display_tutorials.md

 ```
 Start with keys `Control` + `d`.
 Stop the loop with keys `Control` + `c`.
 To leave the REPL, press keys `Control` + `x`.

 > Since the time is set by `rshell` when connecting, the display is not up-to-date without `rshell`!
 An NTP time synchronization would be necessary for this.
+You can reproduce, for example, by pressing `reset` button of the device.

 [Home](https://github.com/Lupin3000/ESP) | [Previous](./014_i2c_helper_tutorials.md) | [Next]()